My Chef's Apron

 • Preheat the oven to 350 degrees F (or 175 °C) and cover the bottom of a large baking sheet with parchment paper.

-• With a baking brush, coat the Rosemary sprigs with olive oil and add them to the side onto the baking sheet.
+• With a baking brush, coat the rosemary sprigs with olive oil and add them to the side onto the baking sheet.

 • Transfer the baking sheet to the oven.